ErjanGavalji/linode-nodebalancer-id-bug/Readme.md

 Once complete, check the IP address of the service via the Linode Web Console and set it as an A record to your domain name.

-There are several problems here:

-1. The load balancer service does not present the external IP address of the NodeBalancer.
-2. The load balancer never gets created.
+This branch demonstrates that the external IP is not presented when the